GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/User Guide/Learn Cloud Operations/cloud_error_reporting.md

 ![image](/docs/images/user-guide/51-Error-Reporting-podfailed.png)

-You can open it to see additional information, in the below example you can see that this error repeat itself several times in the last hour.
+You can open it to see additional information, in the below example you can see that this error repeats itself several times in the last hour.

 ![image](/docs/images/user-guide/52-Error-Reporting-pod.png)